Juiux/next-port-landing/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+See [CONTRIBUTING.md](https://github.com/irvanmalik48/blog/blob/main/CONTRIBUTING.md) for details on how to contribute.

 ## License